hashgraph/hedera-local-node/docs/multinode-mode.md

 ```bash
 hedera start -d --multinode
 ```
-You can confirm that multinode mode has been started sucessfully, by checking either the output of `docker ps` or your Docker Desktop dashboard.
+You can confirm that multinode mode has been started sucessfully, by checking either the output of `docker ps --format "table {{.Names}}" | grep network` or your Docker Desktop dashboard.
 You should see 4 nodes runnning
 ```
 network-node